Calling Dr. Gillespie: Plot

-Finishing school student Marcia Bradburn (Donna Reed) has good news for her boyfriend, Roy Todwell (Phil Brown).
+Finishing school student Marcia Bradburn has good news for her boyfriend, Roy Todwell.
 Her father has given his permission for their engagement.
 However, when she refuses to elope with him immediately, Roy inexplicably picks up a flagstone and kills his dog with it, then drives off.

-Emma Hope (Mary Nash), the head of the school, calls her old friend, Dr. Gillespie.
+Emma Hope, the head of the school, calls her old friend, Dr. Gillespie.
 He invites Dr. Gerniede, a surgeon who has repeatedly requested to become a psychoanalyst, to examine Roy (without the latter's knowledge).
 Roy retains no memory of having killed his pet.
 Gerniede diagnoses dementia praecox.
-He and Gillespie strongly recommend treatment in a mental institution, but Roy's parents put their faith in family physician Dr. Kenwood (Charles Dingle), who insists their son is suffering from overwork at college and just needs some rest.
+He and Gillespie strongly recommend treatment in a mental institution, but Roy's parents put their faith in family physician Dr. Kenwood, who insists their son is suffering from overwork at college and just needs some rest.
 Kenwood stands by his diagnosis, even after Roy suddenly goes berserk for no discernible reason and destroys a store toy display while out with Marcia.
 He does take the precaution of locking Roy in his bedroom for the night.

 Roy escapes out the window and, believing Gillespie to be his enemy, sends him threatening postcards during his travels.
 In one city, Roy buys a car.
 Upon its delivery, he murders the salesman and his assistant.

 When Marcia spots Roy on the school grounds, Gillespie is put under police protection, but the hospital where he works is far too large and busy for it to be effective.
 Roy slips in undetected, kills Dr. Kenwood's assistant and masquerades as him.
 A tense game of cat and mouse ensues.
 When Roy contacts Marcia, she is able to persuade him to give himself up.
 Roy, seemingly in one of his sane interludes, is brought to Dr. Gillespie's office.
 There, however, he pulls out a gun he had found in Gillespie's desk and states that he has to kill the doctor to become cured.
-Fortunately, Gerniede manages to signal hospital attendant Joe Wayman (Nat Pendleton) in the next room.
+Fortunately, Gerniede manages to signal hospital attendant Joe Wayman in the next room.
 Joe comes up from behind undetected and knocks the gun from Roy's hand by throwing a wrench.

 Roy is sentenced to the penitentiary.
 When Gillespie visits Marcia, he finds she has a new beau, a soldier.